pearcej/pearcej.github.io/csc426/index.md

 ### Day 21: In class

--Discussions on readings and b[Blog post ](b8-blog-mvc.md).
+- Discussions on readings and [Blog post ](b8-blog-mvc.md).
 - Short presentations on your chosen issue and your understanding of a portion of the runestone codebase.
--discussions of scrum methodology and how it may help us make progress.
+- discussions of scrum methodology and how it may help us make progress.

 ### Day 20: Before next class